The Department of Interior Design offers the following two degree paths to assist students with their educational goals.

 - Please contact our Program Manager at email@example.com with questions about the portfolio content.

-Step 3: Submit official (sealed) transcripts to the BC Evaluations office (see address below) to document that you have obtained an Associate of Arts degree or higher (or equivalent), from either BC or another regionally accredited institution with a cumulative grade point average of 2.0 or better in one of the following degree categories: Interior Design, Interior Architecture, Architecture or Industrial Design.
+Step 4: Submit official (sealed) transcripts to the BC Evaluations office (see address below) to document that you have obtained an Associate of Arts degree or higher (or equivalent), from a regionally accredited institution with a cumulative grade point average of 2.0 or better in one of the following degree categories: Interior Design, Interior Architecture, Architecture or Industrial Design.
 Official transcripts must be submitted no later than 1 week prior to the beginning of the applicants first quarter in the Bachelor of Applied Arts Interior Design program.
 Applicants may apply before completion of these requirements but must submit their final transcript showing completion of the requirements within the timeframe outlined above.

 Mail official transcripts to: